-Base on retrospective studies, data of 25 CVID Patients were collected from referrals to the Acquired Immunodeficiency Research Center, Isfahan University of Medical Sciences between 2007 and 2013.
-The patients were diagnosed according to the Immunodeficiency Disease criteria.
+Base on retrospective studies, data of 25 CVID Patients including 17 males and 8 females were collected from referrals to the Acquired Immunodeficiency Research Center, Isfahan University of Medical Sciences between 2007 and 2013.
+Patients were examined on the basis of laboratory information (IgG and IgM, or IgA levels reduced more than 2 SD) and clinical manifestation (recurrent infections and common cold), and the patients were diagnosed according to the Immunodeficiency Disease criteria (ESID).
 Demographic data were collected at inclusion using a self-administered patient questionnaire and medical data were recorded for each patient.
+The questions included biographic data on personal history with CVID, recurrent infections, selective IgA deficiency syndrome, autoimmune diseases and allergic problem.
+Also, patients were asked for date of first recognized symptoms, recurrent infection in early childhood, and the history of persisting viral infections and severe or opportunistic systemic infections.
 All patients received intravenous immunoglobulin (IVIG) at diagnosis, and the mean dose was 500 mg/kg.